The tensor product of p-adic Hilbert spaces

 \section{Relation with \texorpdfstring{$p$}{p}-adic Hilbert-Schmidt-class operators}

-As is well known, there exists an Hilbert space isomorphism between the tensor product of (complex) Hilbert spaces $\mathscr{H} \otimes\mathscr{K}$, and the space of Hilbert-Schmidt operators from $\mathscr{H}$ to $\mathscr{K}$ \cite{kadi2005,bour2002,gudder2020operator}.
-Here we show that this picture admits a natural extension to the $p$-adic setting; namely, we prove that there exists an inner-product preserving surjective isometry --- i.e. an isomorphism of $p$-adic Hilbert spaces --- between $\T(\Hi,\Ki)$ and $\Hi \otimes \Ki$.
+As is well known, there exists an Hilbert space isomorphism between the complex tensor product Hilbert space $\mathscr{H} \otimes\mathscr{K}$, and the space of Hilbert-Schmidt operators from $\mathscr{H}$ to $\mathscr{K}$ \cite{kadi2005,bour2002,gudder2020operator}.
+Here we show that this picture admits a natural extension to the $p$-adic setting; namely, we prove that there exists an inner-product preserving surjective isometry --- i.e., an isomorphism of $p$-adic Hilbert spaces --- between $\T(\Hi,\Ki)$ and $\Hi \otimes \Ki$.
 However, as a preliminary step, we need to first introduce a suitable notion of antiunitary operator in a $p$-adic Hilbert space.